 After an hour has passed, run hot or boiled water for about 5 minutes so that you can wash away any remaining bleach and bacteria from your pipes and drain.

 If after five minutes all of your water has drained away, congratulations!
-If not, try out with our last step below.
+If not, try out our last step below.

 Step 4: Pour Down Hot Water Again With Some Vinegar